 The Review is a private one.
 It has no powers to compel people to give evidence.
 However, if anybody unreasonably declines to be interviewed Dame Linda can note this in her report.

-Dame Linda will submit her report to the Board of LBG and to the Financial Conduct Authority.
+The Final Report will be provided by LBG to the FCA and/or the PRA (if required).
 It will be up to LBG whether the Dobbs Review’s report is made public.
 Dame Linda intends to write her report in a form that can be made public.

 Dame Linda and her team are receiving relevant evidence from a variety of different sources.
 This includes witness evidence (primarily, HBOS Reading customers and LBG personnel), internal LBG documents and reports, communications from customers and information that came to light during the criminal trial.